-This Bible study series is for people who are learning English.
-It is designed for advanced beginner and intermediate learners, but children or adults who prefer simple English may also enjoy it.
+This Bible study series uses simple English so everyone can understand.
+It is perfect for ESL students, homeschool children, and anyone who wants to grow in faith.
 I also have a Sunday School lesson on Luke 8:4-21 that may work better for native English speakers.

 Copyright Notice: All lessons and printables on this website are protected by copyright.
 You are welcome to download and print them for free for personal use, small groups, or Bible classes.
 You may share a link to this page, but please do not sell these materials or copy this content to other websites.